 - What do you think were some of the risks involved in the mission?

 - What scientific knowledge was gained by traveling to the moon?
-(See One Great Leap for Mankind.)
+(See One Giant Leap for Mankind.)

 - What do you consider are some benefits and risks of space technology?